-Known as the “Europe of South America,” modern day Argentina boasts many Italian, Spanish, and other European traits.
+Known as the “Europe of South America,” modern-day Argentina boasts many Italian, Spanish, and other European traits.
 Walking through downtown Buenos Aires, one could easily get confused with the strong influence of European architecture, bustling bars, and fashionably dressed locals, who look more European than South American.
-Wide tree lined avenues, lead to an abundance of museums, restaurants, and bars, where the highly social Argentine people meet to vent the troubles of the world.
+Wide tree-lined avenues, lead to an abundance of museums, restaurants, and bars, where the highly social Argentine people meet to vent the troubles of the world.

 Spanish is the main language spoken, with a strong almost guttural accent, heavy on “j” sounds, while there are many indigenous languages still spoken in the more isolated parts of the country.

 Courtesy, etiquette and appearance are hugely important in Argentina, and business matters must follow a certain format.
 Contacts are vital, and it is often as important who makes the introductions as what introductions are made.
 While Argentinian contacts may arrive late for scheduled meetings, foreign guests would be wise not replicate this trend.
-A well-placed Argentinian PR agency with high caliber contacts will ensure that your business is met at the appropriate level.
+A well-placed Argentinian PR agency with high calibre contacts will ensure that your business is met at the appropriate level.

 One of the most active publishing industries in the entire region can be found in Argentina, the birthplace of many literary giants known the world over.
-Local cinema has been gaining ground recently, on the international scale, with the release of films like The Motorcyle Diaries.
-Cinema attendance in Argentina is akin to Europe, with locals spending more time at the movies than any of their south American neighbours.
+Local cinema has been gaining ground recently, on the international scale, with the release of films like The Motorcycle Diaries.
+Cinema attendance in Argentina is akin to Europe, with locals spending more time at the movies than any of their South American neighbours.
 Buenos Aires is renowned for its vibrant theatre scene, and its landmark Teatro Colón is ranked internationally as having the best acoustics in the world.

 Consumer preferences and trends tend to be a lot more European than in any other neighbouring country.
 Traditionally, Argentines tend to repair rather than replace, and spare parts do a roaring trade.
-However, Brazilian and Chinese newcomers to the country have injected much choice into the market, especially with household appliances.
+However, Brazilian and Chinese newcomers to the country have injected many choices into the market, especially with household appliances.
 While price is always of concern, younger consumers are loyal to brands, even as they cost a little and loyalty campaigns are something that Argentinian PR and marketing agencies should see as a crucial element to any communications programme targeting this audience.
-While traditionally quite conservative, wealthier customers tend to opt for known brands, rather than bottom of the price line, as they believe this will give them a better quality item.
+While traditionally quite conservative, wealthier customers tend to opt for known brands, rather than the bottom of the price line, as they believe this will give them a better quality item.
 The improving economy is showing a growth in brand loyalty, as society has more expendable income.

 The challenge for companies marketing in Argentina is to become the “go-to” brand for customers in the market.
 It is important that the consumer trusts your brand, and any promise made.
 Once their minds and hearts have been won, research suggests that they are increasingly likely to remain as faithful customers.